 Most Social Problems Do Not Have a Quick Fix

-When Good Intentions Are Not Enough As I prepare for my first medical missions trip to Haiti I question my intentions.
-I fear that this trip may turn out to be less about helping (because who can help anybody in a week) and more about fulfilling my desire to experience the “thrill” of international medicine.
-The question […]
+When Good Intentions Are Not Enough As I prepare for my first medical mission trip to Haiti, I question my intentions.
+I fear that this trip may turn out to be less about helping (because who can help anybody in a week) and more about fulfilling my desire to experience the “thrill” of international medicine. […]

 Is Physician Assistant (PA) School Hard?